openstack-archive/fuel-plugin-lma-infrastructure-alerting/doc/source/user.rst

 password is defined in the settings of the plugin), you should be directed to the *Nagios Home Page* as shown below.

+.. note:: Be aware that Nagios is attached to the *management network*.
+   Your desktop machine must have access to the OpenStack environment's *management network* you just created to get access to the Nagios dashboard.

 .. image:: ../images/nagios_homepage.png
    :align: center
    :width: 800